“Whatever good things we build, end up building us.” - Jim Rohn

 1. The Pallet Brewhouse and Kitchen

-The Pallet Brewhouse and Kitchen, a new-age restaurant and micro-brewery in Bangalore, is inspired by an Italian restaurant.
+The Pallet Brewhouse and Kitchen, a new-age restaurant and micro-brewery in Bengaluru, is inspired by an Italian restaurant.
 Ar.
-Ketan Jawdekar transformed a beautiful vision into this enchanting reality on a commute from Bangalore to the job site.
+Ketan Jawdekar transformed a beautiful vision into this enchanting reality on a commute from Bengaluru to the job site.

 2. CEPT University Workshop, Ahmedabad